-The superior colliculus is the source of two major descending tracts: tectospinal (efferent, including projections to the reticular formation, the cervical cord and the inferior colliculus; Kandel, Schwart & Jessell, 2000) and tectopontine (to the cerebellum).
-Its neurons are organized topographically with connections to MT (whose neurons are very sensitive to movement; Lyon, Nassi, & Callaway, 2005).
-Phylogenetically, the superior colliculus is older than the lateral geniculate nucleus, such that in lower mammals it is the main recipient of retinal projections.
-The superior colliculus also projects to the frontal eye fields (FEF; Sommer & Wurtz, 2003), K-layers of the LGN (Lachica & Casagrande, 1993) and pulvinar.
-Similar but weaker retino-collicular projections also exist in humans and were demonstrated in a recent single case study in which visual orientation was restored in a left-sided neglect patient after an additional lesion of the contralesional superior colliculus (Weddell, 2004).
+The SC is the source of two major descending tracts: tectospinal (efferent, including projections to the reticular formation, the cervical cord, and the inferior colliculus; Kandel and others 2000, p.
+669) and tectopontine (to the cerebellum).
+Its neurons are organized topographically with connections to MT (whose neurons are very sensitive to movement; Lyon and others 2005).
+Phylogenetically, the SC is older than the lateral geniculate nucleus (LGN), such that in lower mammals, it is the main recipient of retinal projections.
+The SC also projects to the frontal eye fields (FEFs; Sommer and Wurtz 2003), K-layers of the LGN (Lachica and Casagrande 1993), and pulvinar.
+Similar but weaker retino-collicular projections also exist in humans and were demonstrated in a recent single case study in which visual orientation was restored in a left-sided neglect patient after an additional lesion of the contralesional SC (Weddell 2004).

 Anatomical and lesion studies in animals further support a role of subcortical pathways in blindsight.
-Excitatory and inhibitory intercollicular connections were demonstrated in the cat (Oliver et al., 2000; Rushmore & Payne, 2003; Fig. 9) as one dysfunctional superior colliculus can significantly influence visual awareness (Sprague, 1966; Sherman, 1977; Wallace at al., 1989; Sewards & Sewards, 2000; Weddell, 2004) and modulate the activity of the contralateral partner (Rushmore and Payne, 2003).
-Restoration of visual responses in the blind visual field after injection of a GABA antagonist (bicuculline methiodide) into the contralateral superior colliculus (Fig. 10) has also been reported (Ciaramitaro et al., 1997; Sherman, 1977).
+Excitatory and inhibitory intercollicular connections were demonstrated in the cat (Olivier and others 2000; Rushmore and Payne 2003) (Fig. 9), as one dysfunctional SC can significantly influence visual awareness (Sprague 1966; Sherman 1977; Wallace and others 1989; Sewards and Sewards 2000; Weddell 2004) and modulate the activity of the contralateral partner (Rushmore and Payne 2003).
+Restoration of visual responses in the blind visual field after injection of a GABA antagonist (bicuculline methiodide) into the contralateral SC (Fig. 10) has also been reported (Sherman 1977; Ciaramitaro and others 1997).

-In monkeys, the superior colliculi receive direct input from both the retina and the striate cortex, and contain a complete representation of the visual field (Schiller, 1972).
-Destriated monkeys can localize visual stimuli in the blind hemifield, perform wavelength discrimination, simple shape and pattern discrimination, as well as carry out velocity discrimination (see review in Ptito et al., 1996).
-These abilities are abolished following the additional destruction of the ipsilesional superior colliculus (Rodman et al., 1990).
-In hemispherectomized infant monkeys who could detect stimuli in their blind hemifield, anatomical and histochemical studies reveal transneuronal retrograde degeneration of many retinal ganglion cells, a large reduction in volume of the ipsilesional dLGN, but only a very slight reduction in volume of the ipsilesional superior colliculus (Ptito et al., 1996).
+In monkeys, the superior colliculi receive direct input from both the retina and the striate cortex and contain a complete representation of the visual field (Schiller 1972).
+Destriated monkeys can localize visual stimuli in the blind hemifield and perform wavelength discrimination and simple shape and pattern discrimination, as well as perform velocity discrimination (see review in Ptito and others 1996).
+These abilities are abolished following the additional destruction of the ipsilesional SC (Rodman and others 1990).
+In hemispherectomized infant monkeys who could detect stimuli in their blind hemifield, anatomical and histochemical studies reveal transneuronal retrograde degeneration of many retinal ganglion cells, a large reduction in volume of the ipsilesional dLGN, but only a very slight reduction in volume of the ipsilesional SC (Ptito and others 1996).

-Primate area MT contains a large contingency of direction-selective neurons, and these neurons remain direction-selective following ablation of the striate cortex (Rodman et al., 1989).
-Subsequent collicular ablation extinguishes this direction-selectivity (Rodman et al., 1990).
-Thus the ability to discriminate the direction of motion relies upon the integrity of not only the superior colliculus, but also of the extrastriate cortex.
-This would explain why hemispherectomized patients (with an absence of striate and extrastriate cortex, but a presumably intact superior colliculus) demonstrate an inability to discriminate the direction of motion in their blind field (horizontal motion or motion-in-depth; Perenin, 1991; Ptito et al., 1991; King et al., 1996).
+Primate area MT contains a large contingency of direction-selective neurons, and these neurons remain direction-selective following ablation of the striate cortex (Rodman and others 1989).
+Subsequent collicular ablation extinguishes this direction selectivity (Rodman and others 1990).
+Thus, the ability to discriminate the direction of motion relies on the integrity of not only the SC but also the extrastriate cortex.
+This would explain why hemispherectomized patients (with an absence of striate and extrastriate an inability to discriminate the direction of motion in their blind field (horizontal motion or